A blue-straggler merger scenario origin for the $\gamma$~Persei binary system: MESA model grid for the primary component

 \begin{appendix}

-\section{\texttt{MESA} Model Grid for the Primary Component}
+\section{\texttt{MESA} model grid for the primary component}

 Calculated \texttt{MESA} evolutionary tracks for the primary component of the $\gamma$ Persei system.
-Figures\,\ref{fig:1app1}, \ref{fig:1app2}, and \ref{fig:1app3} present the high-, moderate-, and low overshoot models with stellar masses increasing from top to bottom and metallicites increase from left to right panels.
+Figures\,\ref{fig:1app1}, \ref{fig:1app2}, and \ref{fig:1app3} present the high-, moderate-, and low overshoot models with stellar masses increasing from top to bottom and metallicities increasing from left to right panels.
 Each evolutionary track is color-coded by the $\alpha_\mathrm{MLT}$ parameter.
 The cyan circles denote the primary component of the $\gamma$ Persei system derived from observational data.